Ostorlab/KB/WEB_SERVICE/WEB/_LOW/USER_ENUMERATION/recommendation.md

 - Login:

-  Make sure to return a generic "No such username or password" message when a login failure occurs.
-Make sure the HTTP response, and the time taken to respond are no different when a username does not exist, and an incorrect password is entered.
+  Make sure to return a generic "No such username or password" message when a login fails.
+In addition, make sure the HTTP response and the time taken to respond are no different when a username does not exist and an incorrect password is entered.

 - Password Reset: